What Is LiDAR?

 Image: Shutterstock

-LiDAR, which stands for light detection and ranging, is a technology that allows intelligent machines to sense and assess their surroundings using laser pulses.
-LiDAR sensors can calculate everything from an object’s position to its shape, size, direction, speed of travel and material makeup.
+LiDAR, which stands for light detection and ranging, is a technology that maps objects and their surrounding environments using laser pulses.
+With 3D mapping capabilities, LiDAR systems can calculate everything from an object’s position to its shape, size, direction, speed of travel and material makeup.
 This technology often goes hand in hand with autonomous robots and self-driving cars.

 LiDAR Definition